Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 Actions:

-- Manually install CCM's [daemonset](https://github.com/kubernetes/cloud-provider-openstack/blob/master/manifests/controller-manager/openstack-cloud-controller-manager-ds.yaml) on a working OpenShift cluster deployed on OpenStack.
+- Manually install CCM's example [daemonset](https://github.com/kubernetes/cloud-provider-openstack/blob/master/manifests/controller-manager/openstack-cloud-controller-manager-ds.yaml) on a working OpenShift cluster deployed on OpenStack.

 - Update configuration of `kubelet` by replacing `--cloud-provider openstack` with `--cloud-provider external` and removing `--cloud-config` parameters.
 For `kube-apiserver` and `kube-controller-manager` we need to remove both `--cloud-provider` and `--cloud-config` parameters and restart `kubelet`.

+- Check the CCM functionality is operational at this point.

 **Note:** Example of a manual testing: https://asciinema.org/a/303399?speed=2